Beginner horse racing guide

 A non-runner (NR) is a horse that withdraws before the race starts.
 If your bet is on a non-runner, both the bookie and the exchange will void your bets.

-If you back a different horse that is definitely running, then the NR horse will mean an odds reduction is applied to your bet – known as rule 4 at the bookmaker side.
+Now imagine you back a different horse that’s still running.
+The NR horse will mean an odds reduction is applied to your bet.
+This is known as rule 4 at the bookmaker side.

-A reduction factor is also applied at the exchange.
+A reduction factor is also applied to lay bets on the exchange.
 The reductions are similar on both back and lay bets, so this has minimal impact on matched betting.
 See what is Rule 4? for more information.

 Horse racing offers